vkonton/vkonton.github.io/index.md

 layout: default
 ---

-Hi!
-I am a PhD student at the Computer Science Department of University of [Wisconsin-Madison][uwm], where I am very fortunate to be advised by Professor [Christos Tzamos][tzamos-page].
-I am particularly interested in algorithms and theoretical machine learning.
-Currently, I am working on problems related to efficient robust inference in high dimensions.
+I am an IFML Postdoctoral Fellow at UT Austin.
+I received my PhD from Computer Science Department of University of [Wisconsin-Madison][uwm], where I wsa very fortunate to be advised by Professor [Christos Tzamos][tzamos-page].
 Before coming to UW-Madison, I studied Electrical and Computer Engineering at the [National Technical University of Athens][ece-ntua] where I was very lucky to be advised by Professor [Dimitris Fotakis][fotakis-page].